ihs-ustutt/axial_turbine_database/README.md

 ---
 ### Dataset description

 This dataset originates from turbine optimization simulations and is stored in a series of text files.
 Each file captures specific attributes for 1,000 unique turbine blade designs, with each design evaluated at three different operational points: part load (tl, German: Teillast), nominal load (n), and full load (vl, German: Volllast).
+In total, 21,281 individuals (turbines) were computed.
 Each individual in the dataset represents a distinct turbine blade geometry, optimized across these operational conditions.

 The dataset includes the following key parameters: